fastalgorithms/rounding/README.md

 These programs are called by polygon_tst.m which uses these routines to smooth regular polygons and plot the results.

-2. Smoothing 2 dimensional objects in 3-space.
+### Smoothing 2-dimensional objects in 3-space.

 a. polyframe(V,E,F) takes a polyhedron with vertices in V and edges and faces described in E and F respectively and returns data structures describing the local geometry of vertices, edges and faces.
 For example, for each vertex we get a list of the other